pasciaks/lostwords-org-library/README.md

 Note: This library is configured for use as a backend Node.js function to be used server side.
 I will likely be creating a frontend library/module function in the future.

+Note: Currently implemented cleanup and module javascript for use as a frontend function - More to do, check back soon.

 ---

 ```bash